Zuzana Hejnová

-Zuzana Hejnová (/cs/; born 19 December 1986) is a retired Czech athlete who specialised in the 400 metres hurdles.
+Zuzana Hejnová (/cs/; born 19 December 1986) is a Czech retired athlete who specialised in the 400 metres hurdles.
 She won the silver medal in the event at the 2012 London Olympics.
 Hejnová is a two-time World Champion, having claimed titles at the 2013 and 2015 World Championships in Athletics.
 She won bronze at the 2012 European Championships and silver for the 400 metres at the 2017 European Indoor Championships.

 At age 16, Hejnová earned the gold medal in her specialist event at the 2003 World Under-18 Championships to take a silver at the 2004 World U20 Championships.
 She also won bronze and gold at the 2003 and 2005 European U20 Championships respectively.
 She is a two-time Diamond League 400 m hurdles winner.
 Hejnová is the Czech record holder for the 400 m hurdles, and also holds national best in the 300 m hurdles.
 She is a four-time Czech outdoor champion (400 m, 400 m hurdles) and an eight-time national indoor champion (200 m, 400 m, pentathlon).

 Her sister, Michaela, is also an Olympic athlete.